microsoft/promptflow-resource-hub/sample_gallery/database_querying/cosmosdb_postgresql/Tutorial.md

 Once you've installed the `promptflow` package, you can perform a single test on the flow.

+> ⚠ Note:
-In the [sample flow](./personal_finance_recommender/), we are using the Azure OpenAI connection and the "gpt-4" model by default in the LLM node "advise_generator".
+> In the [sample flow](./personal_finance_recommender/), we are using the Azure OpenAI connection and the "gpt-4" model by default in the LLM node "advise_generator".
 You can change the model by modifying the `connection` parameter and `deployment_name` in the [flow.dag.yaml](./personal_finance_recommender/flow.dag.yaml) file.
+> For turbo 35, please modify the `max_tokens` to be 4096 to meet the model's limitation.

 ```yaml
 - name: advise_generator